Online Counselling for Self-Doubt, Overwhelm & Overthinking

 Often, these patterns develop through repeated or cumulative experiences over time — situations where your needs, feelings, or limits weren’t consistently noticed or responded to, or where you learned to filter yourself in order to cope, fit in, or keep things peaceful.

 You might have adapted by becoming very self-reliant, agreeable, capable, or emotionally switched-on around others.
-These responses often made sense and may even have been valued.
-Over time, though, they can leave you feeling disconnected from yourself, unsure of what you need, or quietly worn down — even when everything looks “fine” from the outside.
+These responses made sense at the time and may even have been valued.
+However, over time, they can leave you feeling disconnected from yourself, unsure of what you need, or feeling worn down — even when everything looks “fine” from the outside.

-Overthinking is often a way of trying to stay safe — especially if you learned early on to monitor situations closely, anticipate others’ needs, or avoid getting things wrong.
+• Overthinking is a way of trying to stay safe — especially if you learned early on to monitor situations closely, anticipate others’ needs, or avoid getting things wrong.

-Rather than seeing overthinking as a flaw, therapy can help you understand what it’s protecting you from, and why it shows up when it does.
-From there, it becomes possible to relate to it with more awareness and less self-criticism.
+Rather than seeing overthinking as a flaw, therapy helps you to understand what it’s protecting you from, and why it shows up when it does.
+From there, it becomes possible to relate to it with more awareness and understanding.

 Therapy doesn’t require clarity or insight before you begin.
-It can offer space to slow down, notice what’s happening internally, and gradually reconnect with emotions and needs that may have been set aside for a long time.
+It’s a space to slow down, notice what’s happening internally, and gradually reconnect with emotions and needs that may have been set aside for a long time.

-We work gently, without forcing anything into words before it’s ready.
+In our work together, we won’t force anything into words before it’s ready.

-Therapy can offer a space to explore how these patterns developed and how they affect your relationships now — helping you feel more at ease, authentic, and less on edge around others over time.
+In our work together, we can explore how these patterns developed and how they affect your relationships now — helping you find ways to feel more at ease, authentic, and less on edge around others over time.

 If you have practical questions about starting therapy, session structure, confidentiality, or fees, these are covered here.